qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Heatmap dialog

 .. index:: 2.5 D Rendering
 .. _2.5_D_rendering:

 2.5 D
 .....

-Using the |25dSymbol| :guilabel:`2.5 D` renderer it's possible to create a :index:`2.5 D` effect on your layer's features.
+Using the |25dSymbol| :guilabel:`2.5 D` renderer it's possible to create a 2.5 D effect on your layer's features.
 You start by choosing a :guilabel:`Height` value (in map units).
 For that you can use a fixed value, one of your layer's fields, or an expression.
 You also need to choose an :guilabel:`Angle` (in degrees) to recreate the viewer position